 Window Covering Safety Concerns and Major Industry Changes

 Unless you’ve recently shopped for window treatments, you may not be aware that the window covering manufacturing industry underwent a safety overhaul in the mid-1990s.
-In response to mounting safety concerns that window covering cords were one of the products most frequently associated with strangulation deaths in children under age five, manufacturers redesigned products with improved child safety features — ranging from safer pull cord systems to completely cordless styles.
-They also developed pull cord safety kits for consumers to use on existing window coverings.
+In response to evidence that window covering cords were a leading the cause of strangulation deaths in children under age five, manufacturers redesigned products with improved child safety features — ranging from safer pull cord systems to completely cordless styles.
+They also developed window cord safety kits so consumers could retrofit existing window coverings.

-Even with this design overhaul, a child safety concern still existed.
-In 1999, the Consumer Product Safety Commission found that the inner cords of horizontal blinds (those that raise the slats of the blinds) could be pulled out to create a dangerous loop and had been responsible for many deaths!
-So, again manufacturers refined their designs to prevent this hazard, and created an easy “cord stop” repair solution for consumers to fix existing products.
+Even with this design overhaul, a child safety issue remained.
+In 1999, the Consumer Product Safety Commission found that the inner cords on some horizontal blinds could be pulled out, creating a dangerous loop which had been the culprit in more child deaths!
+So, manufacturers again refined their designs to prevent this hazard and released an inner cord repair kit for consumers to fix existing products.

-Though window covering pull cords are a primary child safety risk, other window treatments such as floor-length drapery, curtain rods, and vertical blinds can pose safety concerns as well, especially in homes with children under three years old.
-Rest assured, there are steps that parents can take to improve the safety of all types of window coverings, and create easily maintained style.
+Though window covering pull cords are the primary child safety risk, window treatments such as floor-length drapery, curtain rods, and vertical blinds can pose safety concerns as well, especially in homes with children under three years old.
+Rest assured, there are several inexpensive ways to improve the safety of window coverings — all without sacrificing style.

 Child Safety Solutions for Existing Window Coverings

-One of the easiest and most effective ways parents can protect children from window-related hazards is to eliminate a child’s access to windows by keeping cribs, chairs and sofas away from windows and dangling cords.
-This also will make life easier since parents won’t be constantly fixing mussed-up blinds!
-But this is just the first step, children are naturally curious and surprisingly inventive, so childproofing dangerous window coverings is a must for a safe family home.
+One of the easiest ways to protect children from window-related hazards is to eliminate access by keeping cribs, chairs and sofas away from windows and dangling cords.
+This also makes life easier since you won’t constantly be fixing mussed-up blinds!
+But this is just the first step.
+Children are naturally curious and surprisingly inventive, so childproofing dangerous window coverings is a must for a safe family home.

-There are several ways parents can childproof unsafe window coverings (most made before 1995) without running out to purchase new products.
-If uncertain about the year window coverings were manufactured, a quick check will identify existing child safety features and help determine if simple safety repairs are needed:
+There are several ways to childproof unsafe window coverings (most made before 1995) without purchasing new products.
+If uncertain about the year window coverings were manufactured, this quick check will identify existing child safety features and help determine if simple safety repairs are needed: